ystkfujii/terraform-nifcloud-k8s-infrastructure/README.md

 Before this module can be used on a project, you must ensure that the following pre-requisites are fulfilled:

 1. Terraform are [installed](#software-dependencies) on the machine where Terraform is executed.
-2. The Nifcloud Account you execute the module with has the right permissions.
+2. The NIFCLOUD Account you execute the module with has the right permissions.
     - You can set environment variable `NIFCLOUD_ACCESS_KEY_ID` and `NIFCLOUD_SECRET_ACCESS_KEY`
-3. Create an SSH key to log in to the server from the Nifcloud control panel.
+3. Create an SSH key to log in to the server on the NIFCLOUD control panel.
     - The ssh key is used as instance_key_name when creating a cluster

 ### Software Dependencies